ajs-voices/clandestine-providence-ascendant-1/manuscript/052-elena.md

 She shook her head and looked at me with horror on her face.
 "He will pay, my love."

-"I am not your love.
+"I am not **your** love.
 But thank you.
-I think I can handle a little weasel like him."
+And I think I can handle a little weasel like him."
 I finished getting dressed in silence.
 Everything fit well I was surprised, though the pants were a little too loose, I'd lost so much weight.
 I was going to be a skeleton after a few more months.

 I offered Elena my hand.
 "Dinner?"